 Now, I don’t have a problem with sex/porn/nip slips/whatever, but I failed to see how multiple extended sex scenes added anything to the movie at all.
 Perhaps the whole idea was to take the audience slightly out of a comfortable viewing zone, but to me, it felt unnecessary and overwrought.
 Putting emphasis on and getting laughs using things that happen every day (like, you know, sex) made me feel bored in a sea of uptight titillated white people.
 Okay, it’s hilarious that moms are having sex to a gay male porno and they accidentally hit the remote and turn the volume up and are sort of overheard by the daughter.
 But, is this accurate?
 Is it only funny because it’s gay porn?
 Did I need to see so much of said porn out in public?
 Was that meant to make all the white people in the audience giggle nervously?
 Am I just too used to homosexuality because I’m a musician?
 As Kenneth said on 30 Rock, “Like my cousin, Steven, after he went to music college, it will come out!”

 Moving past all of those questions leaves us with the issue of white bias in the movies.
 I felt like I got distracted from the intended goal of some scenes because I was so confused about why it was happening in the first place.
 For instance, in a scene where Laser (the VERY unfortunately named son) watches his friend wrestle with his dad, I guess the audience was supposed to understand Laser’s longing to meet his own father.
 However, the only thing I could think was: “White people are so weird… and who lets their kids tell them their armpit smells like burnt ass?!
 I would have been so dead!”
 The same goes for that kid’s name; I spent a good chunk of the movie wondering where such a dumb nickname came from, only to find out that his parents REALLY HAD NAMED HIM LASER, and that “Las” for short is apparently unacceptable.
 I mean, WHAT.
 And the girl was named Joni, after (duh?)
 Joni Mitchell.
 Except, oops, I didn’t get it.
 Nor did I get the whole a capella rendition of Joni Mitchell scene – THAT made me uncomfortable, though white movie critics claim it to be the defining touching/bonding moment of the movie.
 Girls making out?
 Fine.
-Gay porn?
-Fine (though maybe not in public).
+Porn?
+Fine.
 White people singing, nay, BELTING, at the dinner table?
 THAT IS NOT OKAY.
 THAT IS WEIRD, NOT TOUCHING.